Pilex3173/kiichain-docs/validate-the-network/Troubleshooting.md

-# ðŸ§© Troubleshooting for KiiChain Validator Nodes
+#🧩Troubleshooting for KiiChain Validator Nodes

 This document helps **KiiChain validators** troubleshoot common node issues â€” such as sync failures, unstable peer connections, or configuration errors.